aws-deadline/deadline-cloud-for-after-effects/README.md

    - Windows `Select Edit > Preferences > Scripting & Expressions > deselect Warn User When Executing Files`
    - macOS: `Select After Effects > Settings > Scripting & Expressions > deselect Warn User When Executing Files`

-1. Next step is to install the After Effects submitter.
-If you're installing on Windows and using the Deadline Cloud submitter installer, you can install the After Effects submitter using the installer.
-But if you are on macOS or you prefer installing the submitter manually, download this repository zip, unzip it and copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder in the `dist` folder to the **ScriptUI Panels** folder within your After Effects installation.
-This ScriptUI folder is typically located at the following path:
+1. Next step is to install the After Effects submitter:

-   - Windows: `Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`
+   - Windows:
+     - First, download the Deadline Cloud Submitter installer by following [Step 1: Install the Deadline Cloud Submitter](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#submitter-installation).
+     - Next, right-click the installer and choose `Run as Admin` to make sure the submitter can be installed.
+     - Follow the prompts and select which DCC submitters you would like to install.
+Note: the default path for the AE submitter is `Program Files\Adobe\Adobe After Effects <version>\Support Files\Scripts\Script UI Panels`.
+After completing installation, you will have the AE submitter and Deadline Cloud CLI installed.
+   - MacOS:
+      - Scroll to the top of this repository's Github page, and click on the green Code button.
+In the drop-down, select `Download ZIP`.
+      - Unzip the .zip file and navigate to the `dist` folder in the downloaded repository.
-   - macOS: `Applications/Adobe After Effects <version>/Scripts/Script UI Panels`
+      - Copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder from the `dist` folder to ScriptUI Panels folder under `Applications/Adobe After Effects <version>/Scripts/Script UI Panels` within your After Effects installation.

-1. Finally, to install the necessary dependencies used by the submitter, run `pip install fonttools` in your local Terminal or Command Prompt.
+1. Finally, to install the necessary dependencies used by the AE submitter, run `pip install fonttools` in your local Terminal or Command Prompt.
 1. Restart After Effects if it was open.
-If you're running the submitter and hitting error messages, scroll down to the Troubleshooting section to troubleshoot.

 ### To use the submitter: